r2munz/r2munz.github.io/_posts/2023-06-01-All-the-roads-lead-to-Rome.md

 ### Conclusion

-If you made it through here, you have my highest appreciation and recognition for bein so patient and interested.
+If you made it through here, well congratulations!
+You have my highest appreciation and recognition for bein so patient and interested.
 We can summarize what I wrote so far with the following, simplified, representation of the whole topology setup.

 ![network-diagram](https://lh3.googleusercontent.com/ocM2iukrjoNIdFjD7DtejEOpew2YtFfUj0SOgISJFwCEHgRGstFHmv4Jd1YoYosszgQDk-pZtMX6gOMXEf0fQvFFl2jVnmiLkAe_SDtizlLRZ_sM6WTGPLlX9-k54gyK1GnW73iIpPc=w2400)